You have 2 objects that describe the salary of 2 software developers:

 The idea of the index signatures is to type objects of unknown structure when you only know the key and value types.

-An index signature fits the case of the salary parameter: the function should accept salary objects of different structures — only that values to be numbers.
+An index signature fits the case of the salary parameter: the function should accept salary objects of different structures — just make sure that object values are numbers.

 Let's annotate the salaryObject